MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 To create the Iso Generator Button:

-We like to copy the field of the *Update* button from the internal module `IsoCSOGenerator`, but not its layout so:
+We like to copy the field of the *Update* button from the internal module `IsoCSOGenerator` but not its layout, so:

 1. Create a new Field in the interface, called <field>IsoGenerator</field>, which contains the internal field <field>apply</field> from the module `CSOIsoGenerator`.
 2. Create a new Button in your Window that uses the field <field>IsoGenerator</field>.